RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

-###This wiki is how I was able to get my ps4 controller to work with my Raspberry Pi 3.
-I am using a Bluetooth dongle due to the freezing issues caused by the on-board Bluetooth.
+###This wiki is how I was able to get my ps4 controller to work with my Raspberry Pi 3. ~~I am using a Bluetooth dongle due to the freezing issues caused by the on-board Bluetooth.~~ The onboard Bluetooth works great since the patch applied in 3.7.

-~~First I disabled the on-board Bluetooth.~~

-This is no longer needed due to the Bluetooth fix applied awhile back on 3.7.

-    sudo nano /boot/config.txt

-~~Paste this at the bottom of the config file.~~

-This is no longer needed due to the Bluetooth fix applied awhile back on 3.7.

-    #Disables On-Board Bluetooth
-    dtoverlay=pi3-disable-bt

-_If you don't need to update you should still reboot after updating the config.txt_

 This is what I do with a fresh install.